All Episodes Plain Text

 He's South African.

-And the thing is, what bothers me most of all, meaning the reason I called you, because I haven't been watching any of this stuff, it upsets me too much, is because he's not, well, Mr. Biden, our president,
+And the thing is, what bothers me most of all, Mimi, and the reason I called you, because I haven't been watching any of this stuff, it upsets me too much, is because he's not the, well, Mr. Biden, our president, our president and leader now, regardless of what people think of him, he's still our leader.

-We should respect him, and we should have respect for ourselves.
+We should respect him and we should have respect for ourselves.

 He's not hiding anywhere.